 This one has us guessing what the menu will be like.
 Vincent will serve European fusion food with a great presentation.

-If you like trying new restaurants and foods you normally don’t eat you’ll love Gatsu, which will be the go-to sushi restaurant.
+If you like trying new restaurants and foods you usually don’t eat, you’ll love Gatsu, which will be the go-to sushi restaurant.
 If you have been to Soy or Sushi on the Sand at other Sandals Resorts, this will be similar to those.